Women's rugby union: Rugby World Cup

 The highest profile women's rugby tournament is the Rugby World Cup, historically known as the Women's Rugby World Cup.
 The women's World Cup began in 1991, and has generally been played every four years.
 The most recent World Cup was held in Ireland in 2017, where New Zealand were the winners.
 In 2019, World Rugby announced that sex/gender designations would officially be removed from the title of the World Cup; the first tournament affected by this policy will be the next women's World Cup in 2022, to be hosted by New Zealand.

-The most successful nations in the World Cup have been New Zealand, which has won it five times, and England, which has reached the final seven times.
+The most successful nations in the World Cup have been New Zealand, who have won it five times, and England, who have reached the final seven times.

 Women's rugby sevens

 The primary annual global competition for women's rugby sevens is the World Rugby Women's World Series.
 The Women's Series was launched in the 2012-13 season.
 It features 4-6 tournaments each year.

 Women's rugby sevens at the Hong Kong Sevens has been dominated by New Zealand, with either the New Zealand team (1999–2001) or the Aotearoa Maori team (playing as New Zealand) winning the annual tournament from 1997 until 2007.
 The United States won the Hong Kong Sevens in 2008 by defeating Canada in the final (New Zealand did not send a team).

 The inaugural Women's Rugby World Cup Sevens tournament took place in Dubai together with the men's tournament in 2009.
 Australia defeated New Zealand 15–10 in extra-time to become the first to win the Women's Rugby World Cup.

 Women's rugby sevens was included in World Rugby's successful bid to reintroduce rugby to the Olympics in 2016.
 At the 2016 Olympics, Australia defeated New Zealand in the final to win the gold medal.

 Women's rugby sevens has also been added to several regional multi-sport tournaments, including the Pan American Games in 2015 and the Commonwealth Games in 2018.